Solowise130/alx-system_engineering-devops/0x10-https_ssl/README.md

 * Bash function

-FILES, FUNCTIONS AND EXPECTED OUTPUTES
+FILES, FUNCTIONS AND EXPECTED OUTPUTS

 0-world_wide_web - configures my domain zone so that the subdomain www points to my load-balancer IP (lb-01).
 Let’s also add other subdomains to make our life easier, and write a Bash script that will display information about subdomains.